rubiefawn/remedy/core.md

 The prone status represents a disadvantageous physical position or stance, usually being knocked down.

--  A prone creature’s only movement option is to crawl at half their walk speed.
+-  A prone creature’s only movement option is to crawl.
+Every foot of movement in this way costs 1 extra foot.
 -  A prone creature can end the prone status effect by standing up, at the cost of half their movement.
 -  A prone creature suffers threat on attack and evade ability rolls.